taiftahmid/Linear-Discriminant-Analysis-on-Wine-dataset/README.md

 ![alt text](https://github.com/taiftahmid/Linear-Discriminant-Analysis-on-Wine-dataset/blob/master/LDA_Test.png)

-The accuracy of the model was 100%
+The accuracy of the model is 100%